webplatform/docs/css/concepts/overset/index.md

 </syntaxhighlight>
 }}{{Single Example
 |Language=HTML
 |Description=''Scenario #2:'' This shows the same situation, but with not enough area in the region chain to display ''overset'' content.
-The final '''div''' element's [[apis/css-regions/Region/regionOverset|'''regionOverset''']] is '''overset'''.
+The final '''div''' element's [[apis/css-regions/Region/regionOverset|'''regionOverset''']] property returns '''overset'''.
 |Code=<syntaxhighlight language="html">
 <section class="layout">
   <div>